Jacqueb-1337/android-debloat/README.md

 *Edit: Auto-update has now been added, at least for the package list file.
 Program auto-updates will come in the future!*

 ## Installation
-* Download the zip file titled 'AndroidDebloat.zip' latest release from here, unzip and simply run the .bat file.
+* Download the zip file titled 'AndroidDebloat.zip' latest release from here, unzip and simply run the .bat file or the "Android Debloat" executable file.
 The program will hang until a device is connected and detected by adb debugging.
 To enable adb debugging, Google it.